Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

-To round off our analysis, for each sparsification method $x$, we represent in Figure~\ref{fig4}c the fraction of disconnected networks $f^x$ across the set of empirical graphs as a function of the size of the network.
-In this plot, we observe that networks are quite vulnerable to weights thresholding, as most of the networks in our dataset eventually break into different components.
-In the case of effective resistance thresholding, yet more resilient due to the global information encoded in the effective resistance, 4 out of 16 networks end up breaking when removing the same number of edges as semi-metric connections in the network ($\chi=0$).
-To complete this picture, Figure S5 in the Supplementary text represents the evolution of the number of components as a function of the size $\chi$ for the different networks here studied, showing that the way in which these sparsification methods dismantle networks is not universal but highly dependent on the specific architecture of each graph.
+\rev{Apart from recovering spreading dynamics, a sparsified network should preserve the connectivity of the original network to ensure its functioning.
+For each sparsification method $x$,} we represent in Figure~\ref{fig4}c the fraction $f^x$ of empirical networks that become disconnected as a function of the size of their sparsified subgraphs.
+We observe that the empirical networks are quite vulnerable to thresholding by proximity weights, as most of the networks in our dataset eventually break into different components before reaching the size of the metric backbone subgraph.
+While thresholding by effective resistance is more resilient (likely due to the global information encoded in the effective resistance values), 4 out of 16 networks end up breaking into separate components when removing the same number of (but not the same) edges that get removed to obtain the metric backbone ($\chi=0$).
+Figure S5 in the Supplementary text further shows the number of components as a function of the size $\chi$ for each of the different networks studied.